Selecting files and folders

 - There is no Trash for remote items.
 They are deleted immediately upon request.
 To delete the selected remote file or folder, choose File > Delete…

-If you don’t want to be prompted for confirmation each time you delete remote items, choose Transmit > Preferences, click Files, and uncheck Ask before deleting items.
+If you don’t want to be prompted for confirmation each time you delete remote items, choose Transmit > Settings, click Files, and uncheck Ask before deleting items.

 To change permissions for the selected files or folders, choose File > Get Info